Arturo Casadevall: Biography

 Until July 2009, Dr. Casadevall served as an editor of the ASM journal Infection and Immunity and continues to serve on the editorial boards of the Journal of Infectious Diseases and the Journal of Experimental Medicine.
 He is also the founding Editor in Chief of mBio, the first open access general journal of the American Society for Microbiology.
 He served as a member of the National Science Advisory Board for Biosecurity from 2005 to 2014.
 Casadevall was also a commissioner for the National Forensic Commission of the United States Department of Justice from 2015 to 2017.

 In March 2015, Casadevall was named a Bloomberg Distinguished Professor at Johns Hopkins University for his accomplishments as an interdisciplinary researcher and excellence in teaching.
 The Bloomberg Distinguished Professorship program was established in 2013 by a gift from Michael Bloomberg.
-Casadevall holds appointments in the Johns Hopkins Bloomberg School of Public Health’s Department of Molecular Microbiology and Immunology and the Johns Hopkins School of Medicine’s Department of Infectious Diseases.
+Casadevall holds appointments in the Johns Hopkins Bloomberg School of Public Health's Department of Molecular Microbiology and Immunology and the Johns Hopkins School of Medicine's Department of Infectious Diseases.
 He also serves as the Alfred and Jill Sommer Professor and Chair of the W. Harry Feinstone Department of Molecular Microbiology and Immunology at the Bloomberg School of Public Health in 2015.
-Casadevall is passionate about improving the doctoral curriculum, stating that he wants to “to develop a program of putting the 'Ph' [philosophy] back into 'PhD’ [...]
-Hopkins reformed medical education 100 years ago, and now we can experiment with creating better ways of training scientists.”
+Casadevall is passionate about improving the doctoral curriculum, stating that he wants to "develop a program of putting the 'Ph' [philosophy] back into 'PhD' [...]
+Hopkins reformed medical education 100 years ago, and now we can experiment with creating better ways of training scientists."
+In 2017, the R3 (Rigor, Reproducibility and Responsibility) reflecting these values was launched at the Johns Hopkins Bloomberg School of Public Health.